Przejdź do głównej zawartości

 18.17.1

 Astro 5.0-beta updates to Vite 6.0-beta as the development server and production bundler.
 Note: Astro v5 will remain in beta until Vite v6 has been released as stable.
+During this period, The Vite version is pinned and upgraded by Astro manually to prevent unhandled breaking changes.

 If you are using Vite-specific plugins, configuration, or APIs, check the Vite CHANGELOG for their breaking changes and upgrade your project as needed.